AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

    ``-`` | Statement on the line was not executed ``!`` | At least one decision partially covered on the line

-A precise description of the actual violations is available for each line on request, with a trailing `+` added the annotation format passed to :option:`--annotate`, that is with :option:`=xcov+` or :option:`=html+`.
+When a trailing `+` added the annotation format passed to :option:`--annotate` (so with :option:`=xcov+` or :option:`=html+`), a precise description of the actual violations available for each line in addition to the annotation.

 The :option:`=report` synthetic output lists the statement and decision coverage violations, in the ``STMT`` and ``DECISION`` coverage report section respectively.

-When a decision is part of a statement and the statement is uncovered, only the statement level violation is reported.
-The nested decision level violations are implicit in this case.
+Whatever the format, when a decision is part of a statement and the statement is uncovered, only the statement level violation is reported.
+The nested decision level violations are implicit in this case and diagnosing them as well would only add redundancy.

 Example program and assessments
 -------------------------------